 Get your Diploma

-Once these steps have been taken, your file is forwarded to the University's Degree Office, which will send you your doctoral diploma by registered mail.
+Once these steps have been taken, your file is sent to the University's Degree Office, which will send you your doctoral degree by registered mail.
+We cannot answer any questions regarding your degree.
+Please, contact them .

 Frequently asked Questions